 While each customer is unique on the Amazon platform, we see trends in our client’s accounts in overall sales and conversion rates.
 Recent studies of online shopping like that found on Oribi indicate that Monday and Tuesday are the busiest days for online sales – with Tuesday being the strongest.

 Intuitively, this makes sense, right?
-People enjoy their weekend and then complete their online shopping at the beginning of the workweek before heading into another weekend.
+People enjoy their weekend and then complete their online shopping at the beginning of the workweek.
 We see a similar trend while assessing our clients’ accounts, too.
 But for our data analysis, Monday proved to be the strongest.

 As of April 2023, Mondays have the highest traffic and sales.

-Shoppers follow patterns over the week and after pulling data from 138M clicks, we find that Mondays are the best days.
+Shoppers follow patterns over the week.
+After pulling data from 138M clicks, we find that Mondays are the best days.
 Both traffic and purchase intent are at their peaks on Mondays, which means high search impressions and ad efficiency.
 Tuesdays are the second-best day with above average traffic and conversion rates coming in slightly less than Mondays at 13.9%.